February 8, 2021

 Steven Covey in “The Seven Habits of Highly Successful People” studied executives and found that the most successful wrote down their goals and reviewed them periodically.

-Gong Hey Fat Choy, buy some Chinese beer, cook a stir fry and share some fortune cookies around, there’s a whole near year ahead.
+Gong Hey Fat Choy, buy in some Chinese beer, cook a stir fry and share some fortune cookies around, there’s a whole near year ahead.